bekk/azure-workshop/README.md

     This will construct the required SQL server connection string.
 Note that we reference the SQL server domain name, the database name and the administrator login and password.

-7. After running `terraform apply`, navigate to the web app in the Azure Portal, and find "Configuration" in the sidebar.
+7. After running `terraform apply`, navigate to the web app in the Azure Portal, and find "Settings > Environment variables" in the sidebar.
 Verify that the `DATABASE_URL` is registered as an application setting.
 Then go to the "Log stream" again to verify that the app started without errors.
 The container runs migrations on startup.

     Finally, go to the overview (the main page) of the web app.
 And go to the default domain listed there (`<something>.azurewebsites.net`).
 The root URL is not valid so you'll get "Cannot GET /" or similar.
 Try the `/users` route which should return an empty list as a JSON response.